softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 **Note**: After pasting you'll want to use Visual Studio to auto-format the XML to make it easier to read.

-You should build again to ensure Visual Studio has picked up the external changes.
+3. Build again to ensure Visual Studio has picked up the external changes.

-3. The above changes will add the latest Emby nuget package as of the time of this writing.
+4. The above changes will add the latest Emby nuget package as of the time of this writing.
 Use Visual Studio to check for non-beta updates to the Emby nuget package.

 ## Add Classes